resema/Notepad/_posts/2017-09-07-neural-network-a-general-approach.md

 $$a3 = np.multiply(a3, d3)$$ <br>
 Step 3: Scaling up the remaining values due to the loss by eliminating nodes.
 $$ a3 /= keep\_prob$$ <br>

+### Early Stopping
+Stopping learning at the best point.
+Downside is that it couples the optimizing and the not-overfitting tools.
+Relates to Orthogonalization.